 Due to the covid-19 crisis, many businesses have had their workforce working from home for the majority of this year.
 While remote working is set to continue for a lot of companies, some are starting to make the return back to the office, with social distancing and safety measures in place.
-Whether office spaces are still closed, or still need to be adapted for workers, there are many opportunities for employers to transform their workplace for their staff.
+Whether office space west London are still closed, or still need to be adapted for workers, there are many opportunities for employers to transform their workplace for their staff.
 With workers still working at home, it can be the perfect opportunity to update the design of the office.

 Updating a workplace to incorporate the latest design trends can provide multiple benefits to just about any business.
 Employers are quickly realising that their employees are their biggest assets and that workplace design can either negatively or positively impact employee satisfaction and engagement.
 Design choices do not just relate to different business owners and their companies but also the different working generations too.
 While Generation Z are just starting out in employment, in just a decade they will make up a significant proportion of the workforce.
 As younger generations enter work, they are likely to want something different out of a work environment than their predecessors.
 They are more likely to be attracted to jobs that provide a workplace that integrates work, play, and rest, where they can feel part of the company rather than just another employee.

 In order to attract the best talent from the younger generations, businesses are going to need to start paying even greater attention to what designs are trending and how to use these to source the best future employees.

 Incorporating more isolated open plan designs & relaxed workspaces